tfpk/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 # Exercise

-In the following code, we chose to use the `'borrow` lifetime, not the `'lifetime` lifetime.
+In the following code, we annotate the function using the `'borrow` lifetime, not only the `'lifetime` lifetime.
+The `'borrow` lifetime only exists inside this function, and only affects the borrows of its arguments and return value.
+The `'lifetime` value, as we saw before, also constrains the lifetime of the string inside the struct.

 There are four ways we could implement this code.
 Describe the effect of each of these implementations.

 Specifically:
  - Do they compile?
+ - Are any of them identical to another one?
  - Are there any circumstances where their lifetimes are not general enough?
  - Which would be the "most" correct to write?